mattharrison/pycoverage.el/README.md

         )
       )

+I like to create a per project virtualenv.
+Use pip to install cov2emacs in that virtualenv.

+    $ source path/to/env/bin/activate
+    (env) $ cd pycoverage.el/cov2emacs
+    (env) $ pip install .

 Install cov2emacs using setuptools or virtualenv or distutils

 There should be ``.coverage`` file in the directory of the module you